-If you already have buildup the best way to resolve it is take it apart and clean it.
-This is a very time-consuming task or expensive if you have a shop do it.
-You could try using a cleaning solution like Seafoam or BG Induction Cleaning that don’t require taking everything apart.
+If you already have buildup the best way to resolve it is to take it apart and clean it.
+This is a very time-consuming task or expensive if you have a shop to do it.
+You could try using a cleaning solution like Seafoam or BG Induction Cleaning that doesn’t require taking everything apart.

 To prevent buildup it is a good idea to install a catch can.
 This will catch the foreign contaminates in the PCV system before they get to the valves.
 You will need to empty the catch can every so often.
 A good time is when you do your oil changes.

 The 2.0t engine has been known to consume a lot of oil in between oil changes.
-VW says you should change your oil ever 10k miles but also says oil consumption less than 1qt every 1k miles is acceptable.
-In other words they will only start replace things under warranty if you are consuming more than 1qt of oil per 1000 miles.
+VW says you should change your oil every 10k miles but also says oil consumption less than 1qt every 1k miles is acceptable.
+In other words, they will only start to replace things under warranty if you are consuming more than 1qt of oil per 1000 miles.

 VAG just recently extended the warranty of these three parts to 120k miles.

-I have all four of my coilpacks replaces by the dealer under a recall.
+I have all four of my coil packs replaced by the dealer under a recall.
 They were not showing any signs of having a problem, it was just part of the recall.
 I was well out of warranty and did not pay a cent to have them replaced since this was a recall.

 This is a silly design idea VW had with the GTI and GLI where they routed noise from the turbo/intercooler system into the cabin of the car.
 You also get a very slight performance loss due to this.
 You can see the noise pipe in figure 1 above.

-Commonly people either plug the hole on the charge pipe or replace the pipe with either and aftermarket part or the one from the Audi S3 which do not have the extra outlet for the noise pipe.
+Commonly people either plug the hole on the charge pipe or replace the pipe with either an aftermarket part or the one from the Audi S3 which does not have the extra outlet for the noise pipe.

 Air Condition Compressor: